jbosstools/jbosstools-jst/README.md

 Where ${external.url} should be replaced with latest SNAPSHOT p2 repository URL from [Tern IDE Documentation](https://github.com/angelozerr/tern.java/wiki/Installation-Update-Site).
-For example to test build with latest Tern IDE 1.0.0 replace ${externai.url} with [this one](http://oss.opensagres.fr/tern.repository/1.0.0-SNAPSHOT/).
+For example to test build with latest Tern IDE 1.0.0 replace ${external.url} with [this one](http://oss.opensagres.fr/tern.repository/1.0.0-SNAPSHOT/).

 JST Tools Build is also running tests related to AngularJS features and requires access to AngularJS Eclipse